zsoltherpai/feather/README.md

 }
 ```
 ######Field injection######
-Feather only supports Constructor injection when injecting to a dependency graph.
-It inject fields only if it's
+Feather supports Constructor injection only when injecting to a dependency graph.
+It inject fields also if it's
 explicitly triggered for a target object - eg to facilitate testing.
 A simple example with a junit test:
 ```java
 public class AUnitTest {